jguadagno/jguadagno/README.md

 [https://www.josephguadagno.net/presentations](https://www.josephguadagno.net/presentations).
 When not sitting at a computer, Joe loves to hang out with his family and play games.
 When not playing games with the family, Joe is checking out the latest in Home Automation.
-You can connect with Joe on Twitter at [@jguadagno](https://www.twitter.com/jguadagno), Facebook at [JosephGuadagnoNet](https://www.facebook.com/JosephGuadagnoNet/), and on his blog at [https://www.josephguadagno.net](https://www.josephguadagno.net).
+You can connect with Joe on Bluesky at [@jguadagno.com](https://bsky.app/profile/jguadagno.com), Facebook at [JosephGuadagnoNet](https://www.facebook.com/JosephGuadagnoNet/), and on his blog at [https://www.josephguadagno.net](https://www.josephguadagno.net).